AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 **Modern, intuitive and unified experience**

 * Access to the new interface and other applications with a single and shared user session
-* Unified Shell intgration: access to community learnings, help center, solution switcher
+* Unified Shell intgeration: access to community learnings, help center, solution switcher
 <!--
 No search and pulse notifications in Alpha
 -->